Supersymmetric black holes and $T\bar T$ deformation: Abstract

 \section{Abstract}

-The entropy of supersymmetric black holes in string theory compactifications can be related to that of a D- or M-brane system, which in many cases can be further reduced to a two-dimensional conformal field theory (CFT).
+The entropy of supersymmetric black holes in string theory compactifications can be related to that of a D- or M-brane system, which in many cases can be further reduced to a two-dimensional conformal field theory (2d CFT).
 For black holes in M-theory, this relation involves a decoupling limit where the black hole mass diverges.
-We suggest that moving away from this limit corresponds to a specific irrelevant perturbation of the CFT, namely the supersymmetric completion of the $T\bar T$ deformation.
+We suggest that moving away from this limit corresponds to a specific irrelevant perturbation of the 2d CFT, namely the supersymmetric completion of the $T\bar T$ deformation.
 We demonstrate that the black hole mass matches precisely with the $T\bar T$ deformed energy levels, upon identifying the $T\bar T$ deformation parameter with the inverse of the leading term of the black hole mass.
-We discuss various implications for black holes and deformed CFT's, including a Hagedorn temperature for wrapped M5-branes, and potential change of degeneracies in the deformed theory.
+We discuss various implications of this novel realization of the $T\bar T$ deformation, including a Hagedorn temperature for wrapped M5-branes, and potential change of degeneracies in the deformed theory.

-\textit{Introduction.---} Black holes are known to host an enormous amount of entropy, known as Bekenstein-Hawking entropy $S_{\rm BH}= \frac{A}{4\ell_P^2}$, where $A$ is the area of the event horizon and $\ell_P$ is the Planck length \cite{Hawking1, BCH, Bekenstein1, Bekenstein2}.
+\textit{Introduction.---} Black holes are known to host an enormous amount of entropy, known as Bekenstein-Hawking entropy $S_{\rm BH}= \frac{A}{4\ell_P^2}$, where $A$ is the area of the event horizon and $\ell_P$ is the Planck length \cite{Hawking1, BCH, Bekenstein1, Bekenstein2, Hawking75}.
 This formula is particularly striking since the black hole entropy scales as area rather than volume.
 This intriguing observation has given rise to the idea of holography \cite{tHooft:1993dmi, Susskind:1994vu}.
 Another remarkable feature is the appearance of the Planck length, the characteristic length scale of quantum gravity, although the entropy formula was derived in the realm of classical gravity.
 This suggests that understanding of black hole entropy is key to the understanding of quantum gravity.
 The immediate puzzle is that black hole microstates can not be distinguished and enumerated within classical gravity.

 For supersymmetric black holes, one can overcome this stumbling block, by utilising the fact that the degeneracy, or index to be precise \cite{Witten_morse,Schellekens_Warner,Witten_elliptic}, is locally constant as function of continuous parameters of the theory.
 For black holes in string theory, a decoupling limit in which Newton's constant becomes small leads to a complimentary description in terms of D-branes, often described by a 2-dimensional conformal field theory (CFT).
 Microstates have a clear meaning in this picture and their counting reproduces $S_{\rm BH}$ correctly \cite{Strominger:1996sh, Maldacena:1997de}.
 It is an interesting question to extend the microscopic description away from the limit.